 The Real Kicker is that all of this information may be available in your current system.
 You just have to run a dozen reports, retype it into Excel, develop your pivot tables and graphs and analyze the data.
 Oh, and then redo it every day.
 Not fun, not quick, not practical.

 However, that points out what is necessary.
 You and your management team know what is important for your business.
 (You can recognize it by your CFO saying, “I can get that put together, I’ll have it for you next week.)
 Spend the time to categorize, distill, discard.
 Then, keep what’s left and use that as your starting point.
-Many times, you will find that what you thought was the source of the problem really is not (see our blog on Lessons Learned from The Toyota Way.
+Many times, you will find that what you thought was the source of the problem really is not.
 Finding the source(s) of the problem is critical if you want to solve the problem.